Writers Talk Shop, Novel, and Pitch Conference

 MN: How has the story evolved?

 CS: A woman in her mid-thirties, Leigh, returns home to Baltimore for her sister's wedding and finds her grandmother has advanced Alzheimer's, and her agoraphobic mother is falling apart but still clinging to the family creed: Fear Everything.
 In trying to help, Leigh's own anxiety disorder is triggered, but she's stuck; she can't leave, having promised to house and dog sit while her sister's on her honeymoon.
 She turns to a man she meets under very questionable circumstances - a sex toy shop - who leads her on a dark journey of demanding sexual challenges in order to break free of the myth of the good girl she's believed all her life.

-MN: What made you choose to attend the New York Pitch Conference?
+MN: What made you choose to attend the NYC Pitch and Shop Conference?

 CS: I found out about the conference via The Writer magazine website.
 I had just 'broken up' with my agent, and I wanted to go for the exact reasons the conference exists - to create a great pitch (so I could contact agents and editors myself), and to get feedback from editors (to make sure the book was interesting to them and marketable).
 Basically, a reality check.

 MN: Do you feel the novel is improved as a result?